xlyncore/E-commerce-Data-Cleaning/README.md

 # **Background**
 Data quality is crucial for accurate analysis and decision-making.
 In e-commerce, inconsistent, duplicate, or incorrect data can lead to misleading insights.
 This project focuses on cleaning and standardizing an e-commerce dataset to improve data accuracy and usability.
+This data can be downloaded at https://www.kaggle.com/datasets/oleksiimartusiuk/e-commerce-data-shein/data

 Key tasks include:
 - Handling missing values